OsirisML/OsirisML/README.md

 This was run on a VM operating `Ubuntu 22.04.4` with 128 gb of RAM.

-# Default OSes and source IP's in preprocessing/tcp_dump.sh
+# Default OSes and Source IP's in preprocessing/tcp_dump.sh

 Here is the table provided by University of New Brunswick, which is are the default OSes in `preprocessing/tcp_dump.sh`:
 - Web server 16 Public: 192.168.10.50, 205.174.165.68